-Cash used in operating activities was \$3,982,649 for the year ended June 30, 2018.
-Operating activities were affected by net loss of \$5,102,925 plus non-cash items of \$881,219 and the positive change in non-cash working capital balances of \$239,058.
+Cash used in operating activities was \$6,133,047 for the year ended June 30, 2019.
+Operating activities were affected by net loss of \$7,301,946 plus non-cash items of \$815,539 and the negative change in non-cash working capital balances of \$353,360.

-Cash provided by financing activities was \$8,610,462 for the year ended June 30, 2018.
-Financing activities included \$9,020,340 of proceeds from the private placement, net of associated costs and \$25,875 proceeds from warrants exercised.
+Cash provided by financing activities was \$5,735,836 for the year ended June 30, 2019.
+Financing activities included proceeds from private placement of \$5,040,000 less costs of issue of \$463,903, \$1,147,239 of proceeds from warrants exercised and \$12,500 of proceeds from stock options exercised.

-Cash used in investing activities was \$810,330 for the year ended June 30, 2018 as a result of acquisition expenditures on exploration and evaluation assets of \$707,564, purchase of reclamation bond of \$67,796 and purchase of equipment of \$34,970.
+Cash used in investing activities was \$881,507 for the year ended June 30, 2019 as a result of acquisition expenditures on exploration and evaluation assets and the purchase of a reclamation bond.

-At June 30, 2018, Revival had \$5,648,121 in cash and cash equivalents (June 30, 2017 - \$1,828,197).
+At June 30, 2019, Revival had \$4,424,025 in cash and cash equivalents (June 30, 2018 - \$5,648,121).

-The Company has no operating revenues and therefore must utilize its funds obtained from the equity financing and other financing transactions to maintain its capacity to meet ongoing exploration and operating activities.
+The Company has no operating revenues and therefore must utilize its funds obtained from equity financing and other financing transactions to maintain its capacity to meet ongoing exploration and operating activities.

-As of June 30, 2018, and to the date of this MD&A, the cash resources of Revival are held with the Royal Bank of Canada.
+As of June 30, 2019, and to the date of this MD&A, the cash resources of Revival are held with the Royal Bank of Canada.

-The Company's use of cash at present occurs, and in the future will occur, principally in two areas, namely, funding of its general and administrative expenditures and funding of its investment activities.

-Those investing activities include the cash components of the cost of acquiring and exploring its tenements.
-For fiscal 2019, the Company's expected operating expenses are estimated to average \$80,000 per month for recurring operating costs.
-The Company had an exploration commitment of US\$2,000,000 on its Beartrack property interest for the 12 month period ending September 30, 2018 (met as at to June 30, 2018) and has estimated minimum lease payments of US\$165,000 over the same period.
+The Company's use of cash at present occurs, and in the future will occur, principally in two areas, namely, funding of its general and administrative and exploration expenditures and funding of its investment activities.
+Those investing activities include the cash components of the cost of acquiring its tenements.
+For fiscal 2020, the Company's expected operating expenses are estimated to average \$100,000 per month for recurring operating costs.
+The Company has an exploration commitment of US\$2,000,000 on its Beartrack property interest over the next 12-month period and has estimated mineral lease and option payments of \$390,000 over the same period.
 Management may reassess its planned expenditures based on the Company's working capital resources, the scope of work required to advance exploration on its projects and the overall condition of the financial markets.